glmnet/arduino-dsmr/README.md

 Parsing these into something like a UNIX timestamp is tricky (think leap years and seconds) and of limited use, so this just keeps the original format.

+The final one `HexStringField` is a smart version of the StringField parser and is only used for equipment id's as in practise these are often hex coded strings instead of a normal strings.
+If the given string is indeed a hex coding, the decoded string is returned else the original string is returned.

+    0-0:96.1.1(4530303639303030373138323035333231)
+    E0069000718205321

 ## Connecting the P1 port